 Single family homeowners with federally-backed mortgages get two types of financial help:

 Reduced or postponed mortgage payments for up to a year

 Renter Relief: Multi-Family Homes With Federally-Backed Mortgages

-If you live in an apartment building with a federally-backed mortgage, you're safe from eviction till late July.
+If you live in an apartment building with a federally-backed mortgage, you're safe from eviction through December 31, 2020.
 Read more about that and about renter relief from some states.